Fortify Emergency Medical Services

 Hailey Mody, Intern

-The Panel thanks Hudson Institute for serving as our fiscal sponsor and the University of Miami for hosting the Panel’s public meeting on this topic.
+The Commission thanks Hudson Institute for serving as our fiscal sponsor and the University of Miami for hosting the Commission’s public meeting on this topic.
 We thank Martin Masiuk, President, IMR Group, and the Preparedness Leadership Council for sharing their discussions with us.
 We are especially indebted to numerous federal, state, local, tribal, and territorial emergency medical services, health care, and public health representatives, boards, and associations for their frank comments.
 We thank our ex officio members for their advice and input.
-The Panel also gratefully acknowledges the financial support provided by its donors.
+The Commission also gratefully acknowledges the financial support provided by its donors.

 The US Census Bureau counts a staggering 89,004 local governments in the United States.
 Among them are 3,031 counties, 19,522 municipalities and 16,364 townships.1 There are 573 tribes,2 14 territories, and thousands of other special districts across America–each with a responsibility to serve the people who call those places home.
 Sometimes that service is in response to an emergency.